team1389/Team1389-Base-Project-Template/README.md

-This project is a template for using the Team1389-Robot-Code-Base library.
-Whenever you want to create a Team1389 project, use the following instructions:

-How to use:

-1. git Clone Team1389-Robot-Code-Base
-2. git Clone Team1389-Base-Project-Template
-3. copy+paste the Team1389-Base-Project-Template in
+This is our code for our 2017-bot established ahead-of-time.
+Make sure to clone the Team1389-Robot-Code-Base repo with this, otherwise the build will ALWAYS fail